Author: Annette Malave, SVP/Insights, RAB

 Radio reaches over 92% of the adult population that have shopped for insurance on the internet.
 And with this incredible reach, radio can drive life insurance search.

-In an analysis of over 600 life insurance radio ads in 2018, radio drove a 3% increase in new user search.
-Additionally, nine out of every 10 people who went to a life insurance site by radio were new visitors.
+In an analysis of over 18,00 life insurance radio ads in 2019, radio drove a 10% increase in new user search.
+Additionally, seven out of every 10 people who went to a life insurance site by radio were new visitors.

-Based on an analysis of data compiled by NumericOwl, radio ads drove 229 new users daily.
-Hump day (more commonly known as Wednesday, drove the highest activity, followed by Friday.
+Based on an analysis of data compiled by NumericOwl, radio ads drove 141 new users daily.
+Tuesday and Hump day (more commonly known as Wednesday, drove the highest activity, followed by Thursday.
 Based on online activity, advertisers in this category may want to consider an abbreviated week versus the traditional seven-day week.
+Evening drove the greatest number of new users.
 Midday and Afternoon are solid dayparts for a life insurance radio campaign.

 Buying life insurance may not seem like a necessary expense to some but it is important.
 Radio’s emotional connection with listeners can help to drive the important message and influence online behavior.
 Radio has got this covered.
 (View the slide presentation here.)